2-Furanone

 2-Furanone is a heterocyclic organic compound.
 It is also known as γ-crotonolactone (GCL), as it is formally the lactone derived from γ-hydroxyisocrotonic acid.
 The chemical is colloquially called "butenolide", and is the parent structure for the butenolide class of compounds.
 It is a colourless liquid.

 Synthesis and reactions

 2-Furanone is prepared by oxidation of furfural:

 It exists in equilibrium with the tautomer 2-hydroxyfuran, which serves as an intermediate in the interconversion between the β- and α-furanones.
 The β form is the more stable.
 The interconversion is catalyzed by base.

 2-Furanones can be converted to furans by a two-step process of reduction followed by dehydration.

+Furanone is thought to contribute to the unique taste of Maple syrup.